If you’re planning to purchase a dental practice in the next year, now is your chance to be like the legendary billionaire investor Warren Buffett.

 If you don’t think you can improve the practice’s net profit, keep looking.
 Remember, you pay yourself with profit, not collections.

-Here are two recent examples from my dental practice brokerage firm:
+Here are two recent examples from my dental practice transitions firm:

 Case 1: $1.2 million collections, beautiful eight operatory, high-tech office located in a three-year-old building.
 The building was for sale at market price.
 It was a nice location in a metropolitan area.